timbarnes/f3/src/doc.md

 ms | ( n -- ) | Sleep for `n` milliseconds
 sec | ( n -- ) | Sleep for `n` seconds

+## Sequences

+By default, Forth provides no data structures beyond the atomic cell, and strings. `sequences.fs` defines arrays, stacks, and (TBD) queues and deques.
+They are fixed in size, and are allocated in the dictionary.

+Typical usage might be `100 array my-array`, which will create a 100 element array, or `10 stack my-stack`, which creates a 10 element stack.
+The implementation involves storing a name, which returns the address of the first parameter, a size value, two pointers (used for stacks, queues and deques), and space for the number of elements in the declaration.
+Operations include:

+WORD | SIGNATURE | NOTES
+array | ( n -- addr ) | Create an array of `n` elements using the name provided after `array`.
+Returns the address of the size value. ac@ | ( addr -- n ) | Returns the number of elements in the array a@ | ( i addr -- v ) | Returns the value of cell `i` in the array at `addr`. a! | ( n i addr -- ) | Stores the value `n` in the array at index `i`. stack | ( n -- addr ) | Create a stack of `n` elements using the name provided after `stack`.
+Returns the address of the size value. sc@ | ( addr -- n ) | Returns the number of elements in the stack.
+>s | ( n addr -- ) | Push `n` on the stack at `addr`.
+s> | ( addr -- n ) | Pop the top value off the stack at `addr`.

 ## Debugging

 A single stepper and trace capability allows for viewing interpreted functions as they execute.
 When active, it prints the program counter address, a visual indication of the depth of the return stack by indentation, the contents of the stack, and the word being executed.